combust/mleap-docs/faq.md

 * Support for all scikit tranformers that have a corresponding Spark transformer
 * Provide both serialization and de-serialization of MLeap Bundles
 * Provide basic pandas support: Group-by aggregations, joins

+## How Can I Contribute?

+* Contribute an Estimator/Transformer from Spark or your own custom transformer
+* Write documentation
+* Write a tutorial/walkthrough for an interesting ML problem
+* Use MLeap at your company and tell us what you think
+* Talk with us on [Gitter](https://gitter.im/combust/mleap)

+You can also reach out to us directly at `hollin@combust.ml` and `mikhail@combust.ml`